FlokiShibaTeam/flokishibaclaim/README.md

 # Infomation and rule

->1.
-Folder name tokenList.json is a campaign lists.
+1. Folder name tokenList.json is a campaign lists.

     `How to add an token.`

     ```
-    # Step 1:
+    # Step 1: add token in github.

-    - Create a file name tokenList.json.
+    a.
+Create a file name tokenList.json.
-    - (name, symbol, address, decimals, chainId, logoURI) is info of token.
+    $ (name, symbol, address, decimals, chainId, logoURI) is info of token.
-    - (position) is location of token to display.
+    $ (position) is location of token to display.

-    - Example:
+    # Example:
     {
       "tokens": [
         {